Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: experiment

 \subsubsection{Result}

-Table \ref{tab:full_asssembly_plan} shows that our method substantially outperforms the random sampling baseline, with over 51\% and 47\% gains in F1 and success rate for Pair Matching, and over 32\% and 60\% for Set Matching.
-These results highlight that the assembly steps in our dataset are largely non-trivial and cannot be solved by chance. \ours\ bridges this gap by leveraging VLM-derived commonsense reasoning to accurately extract complex assembly relationships from abstract manuals.
-Reasoning VLMs, despite higher cost, exceed non-reasoning VLMs by over 20\% across most metrics, underscoring the dataset's demand for advanced visual-spatial reasoning.
-Finally, strong performance under the “Incomplete Manual” condition demonstrates our approach’s robustness: even when one manual step is omitted, both models correctly infer the missing connection information to complete the assembly graph.
-These findings confirm the practical viability of our framework to advance automated assembly understanding in a spectrum of assembly tasks.
+Table \ref{tab:full_asssembly_plan} shows that our method substantially outperforms the random sampling heuristic, with over 51\% and 47\% gains in F1 and success rate for Pair Matching, and over 32\% and 60\% for Set Matching.
+These results highlight that the assembly steps in our dataset are largely non-trivial and cannot be solved by chance.
+Similarly, the near-zero success of Geometric Matching highlights that traditional methods fail to generalize across diverse geometries, even with carefully chosen thresholds and templates. \ours\ bridges this gap by leveraging VLM-derived commonsense reasoning to accurately extract complex assembly relationships from abstract manuals.
+Despite longer runtimes (averaging 2-3 minutes per assembly step) for reasoning VLMs, they exceed non-reasoning VLMs by over 20\% across most metrics, underscoring the dataset's demand for advanced visual-spatial reasoning.
+Finally, strong performance under the “Incomplete Manual” condition showcases our approach’s robustness: even when a manual step is omitted, both models correctly infer the missing connection information to complete the assembly graph.
+These findings confirm the viability of our framework to advance automated assembly understanding in a spectrum of assembly tasks.